3BixxPy/receipts/README.md

 # Email receipts
 Email receipts from various brands \
 Im not responsible for any misuse
+- Templates Folder

 ## List of included brands
 - Apple